Gray-Box Nonlinear Feedback Optimization: Problem Formulation and Preliminaries

-Assumption~\ref{assump:sys_map} is typically satisfied for general systems.
+\cref{assump:sys_map} is typical and encompasses a broad class of systems.
 For instance, a stable linear dynamical system admits a linear differentiable steady-state map\cite{simpson2021analysis}.
-For a nonlinear dynamical system, the (local) existence and differentiability of its steady-state map can be ensured by the implicit function theorem (see \cite[Theorem~1B.1]{dontchev2009implicit}) with suitable requirements on its dynamics equations.
-The above properties of the objective function are relatively weak, commonly assumed (e.g., \cite{zhang2022new,chen2022improve}), and satisfied in many applications\cite{simonetto2020time}.
+For a nonlinear dynamical system, the (local) existence and differentiability of its steady-state map can be ensured by the implicit function theorem (see \cite[Theorem~1B.1]{dontchev2009implicit}) with suitable conditions on system dynamics.
+The above properties of the objective function are relatively weak, commonly assumed (e.g., \cite{nesterov2017random,zhang2022new,tang2023zeroth}), and satisfied in many applications\cite{simonetto2020time}.

-\begin{remark} In this article, we consider nonlinear systems abstracted by steady-state maps to streamline exposition.
-We can establish similar guarantees when confronted with nonlinear dynamics by introducing converse Lyapunov functions and analyzing the coupled evolution of system dynamics and controller iterations, see also \cite{hauswirth2020timescale,belgioioso2022online,he2022model}.
-We will present the corresponding numerical evaluations in Section~\ref{sec:experiment}. \end{remark}

 A tempting solution to problem~\eqref{eq:opt_original} is to directly use numerical optimization solvers.
-Nonetheless, solvers require the explicit expression of the steady-state map $h$ and the exact value of the disturbance $d$.
-These requirements can be hard to satisfy when complex systems and unknown disturbances are involved.
-Hence, we pursue a feedback optimization controller that utilizes real-time output measurements to iteratively drive the system~\eqref{eq:sys_map} to an optimal operating point minimizing~\eqref{eq:opt_original}.
+Nonetheless, solvers require the explicit steady-state map and the exact value of the disturbance.
+These requirements can be hard to satisfy when complex systems and unknown disturbances are present.
+Hence, we pursue a feedback optimization controller that utilizes real-time output measurements to iteratively drive the plant~\eqref{eq:sys_map} to an optimal operating point quantified by \eqref{eq:opt_original}.